📅 December 30, 2019•

 Air Bag SRS Warning Light: When your airbag SRS warning light comes on, it means that if you were to get into a car accident, your airbags wouldn't deploy on impact.
 And without working airbags, you and your passengers' safety is at risk.
 Usually, this is caused by either an impact sensor malfunction or a shortened electrical connection.
 So, while no one ever expects to be involved in an accident, this should be handled as quickly as possible.

-- Battery Charging System Warning Light: When your charging system warning light comes on, it means that something is wrong with the system that charges and runs your car battery.
-Although you’ll be able to drive for a short while, maybe 30 minutes to an hour, you’ll need to stop in at your local auto garage as soon as possible to have it looked at.
+Battery Charging System Warning Light: When your charging system warning light comes on, it means that something is wrong with the system that charges and runs your car battery.
+Although you'll be able to drive for a short while, maybe 30 minutes to an hour, you'll need to stop in at your local auto garage as soon as possible to have it inspected.

-- Brake Warning Light: When your brake warning light comes on, it could mean a number of things.
+Brake Warning Light: When your brake warning light comes on, it could mean several things.
 First, be sure to check your parking brake.
-If that’s not on, then it’s important to take your car in to a mechanic immediately to have your brakes and hydraulics inspected.
+If that's not on, then it's essential to take your car into a mechanic immediately to have your brakes and hydraulics inspected.

-- Oil Pressure Warning Light: When your oil pressure light comes on, it means either your oil pump or bearing is malfunctioning, or your oil is running low.
-This is one of the most often overlooked warning lights, but definitely not one to ever ignore.
-When your engine experiences low oil pressure, it can lead to engine failure and extremely expensive repairs.
+Oil Pressure Warning Light: When your oil pressure light comes on, it means either your oil pump or bearing is malfunctioning, or your oil is running low.
+One of the most often overlooked warning lights, but not one to ever ignore.
+When your engine experiences low oil pressure, it can lead to engine failure and costly repairs.
 So, as soon as this light appears on your dash, be sure to stop in at your local auto shop and have a mechanic check your oil level and condition.

 So, when these six warning lights appear, be sure to pay attention and take the proper precautions.
-And if any unfamiliar lights come on, it’s always a good idea to bring your car into a mechanic to let them check over your car for any critical issues or serious problems.
+And if any strange lights come on, it's always a good idea to bring your car into a mechanic to let them check over your vehicle for any critical issues or serious problems.